Protect the environment and work from home instead

 Whether you currently encourage your teams to work from home or you’d like to develop a program that makes working from home possible (and more prevalent), your efforts can not only boost morale and retention, but they can help mitigate environmental pollution and help your organization achieve its sustainability goals.
 And the impact can be significant.

 According to a 2015 study conducted by Fraunhofer USA for the Consumer Technology Association, “telecommuting reduces annual vehicle miles travelled (VMT) by a weighted average of almost 1,400 miles per telecommuter.”
-As part of the study, researchers estimated this caused the United States’ overall energy use to be reduced by as much as 10.7 kWh per day for each household which telecommutes.
+As part of the study, researchers estimated this caused the United States’ overall energy use to be reduced by as much as 10.7 kWh, which is equal to the annual electricity consumption of nearly 750,000 households.
 In addition, the study concluded that annual greenhouse gas emissions from telecommuting were reduced, in total, by an estimated 5.9 to 8 million metric tons.

 Of course, this is all well and good, but how can you ensure that when your teams work from home they’re able to create quality work, collaborate, and generally get their jobs done in the manner that you expect?
 The answer lies in technology.
 Let’s take a look at some of the types of solutions that can help your team work productively and combat environmental pollution.